Golden Retriever Characteristics

 Initial Costs: $400-$450

-Before bringing any dog home, a proper set-up needs to be established for the daily needs of your dog.
-These would typically include food and water bowls, collar and leash, harness, toys, clicker, crate, and a dog bed.
+Before bringing any dog home, you should make sure that you have all the basic supplies ready to go.
+This typically includes making purchases such as food and water bowls, a collar and leash, a harness, toys, a clicker, a crate, and a dog bed, in addition to food.
 The initial set-up costs could cost you around $400-$450.

 Microchipping: $50-$70

-The average cost of microchipping is around $50, but may vary from state to state.
-Along with a dog license, it could cost an additional 10-20 bucks.
-Spot pet insurance highly recommends every pet parent get their pets microchipped as it can help increase the chances of finding a lost pet.
+The average cost of microchipping is around $50 but can vary depending on the state where you reside.
+Along with a dog license, add an extra $10-$20 to your estimate.
+Spot Pet Insurance highly recommends every pet parent get their pets microchipped as it can help increase the chances of finding a lost pet.

 Vaccinations: $250-$300